The German program affords students the opportunity to begin or to continue their study of German and/or Dutch.

 At least 3 of these credits must be taken on the UW–Madison campus (not through Study Abroad).

-Cognate courses with German-related subject matter are taught in English and an be found in many Subjects.
-Questions about which courses may be counted as cognate courses may be directed to the undergraduate advisor.
+Up to 9 credits of these electives may be in Cognate courses.
+Cognate courses with German-related subject matter are taught in English and may be found in many subjects.
+Questions about which courses may be counted as Cognate courses may be directed to the undergraduate advisor.

-2.000 GPA in all GERMAN courses and courses counting toward the major
+- 2.000 GPA in all GERMAN courses and all major courses

 A student who wishes to write a senior thesis may do so under the direction of a Professor in German.
 Students should begin planning with the major advisor or the directing professor in the student's junior year.

-Students may declare Honors in the German Major in consultation with the German undergraduate advisor.
+Students may declare Honors in the Major in consultation with the German undergraduate advisor.

 |GERMAN 337||Advanced Composition & Conversation (for honors credit)||3|